-(i) due to the health service provider's conduct, performance or health, the provider poses a serious risk to persons; and the member may consider it appropriate to disclose details of the complaint or investigation to the OHO.
+- (i) due to the health service provider's conduct, performance or health, the provider poses a serious risk to persons; and - (ii) it is necessary to take immediate action to protect public health or safety;

+the member may consider it appropriate to disclose details of the complaint or investigation to the OHO.
 The member must ensure the release of any information is not contrary to other statutory prohibitions (e.g. Chapter 2A, Part 6: 'Confidentiality' of the Child Protection Act).